mlvl36667/mjd_atomic/README.md

-# mjd_atomic
-Game theoretical analysis of atomic swaps
+# Game theoretical analysis of atomic swaps using MJD (Merton Jump Diffusion)
 Use the code in the following way: python3 run.py